-Le avventure del grande Darth Vader (in English: The adventures of the great Darth Vader) is an Italian webcomic about a dyslexic hacker and emulation geek who goes by the nickname DARTH VADER (all capitals), always wears a Darth Vader costume, owns a real lightsaber and interacts with other emulation geeks (typically based on actual people who post in the newsgroup it.comp.software.emulatori) by means of jokes about emulation and retrogaming, slapstick and scatological humor.
-Usually, it has no continuity (to the point that people who die in an episode return in the next as if nothing happened), but sometimes events that occurred in previous episodes are mentioned.
+Le avventure del grande Darth Vader (in English: The adventures of the great Darth Vader) is an Italian webcomic about a dyslexic hacker and emulation nerd who goes by the nickname DARTH VADER (all capitals), always wears a Darth Vader costume, owns a real lightsaber and interacts with other emulation nerds (typically based on actual people who post in the newsgroup it.comp.software.emulatori) by means of jokes about emulation and retrogaming, slapstick and scatological humor.
+Usually, it has no continuity (to the point that people who die in an episode return in the next as if nothing had happened), but sometimes events that occurred in previous episodes are mentioned.

 21 - not against a character but against a toy stand where the main character's name is misspelled

 28 - the above-mentioned spammer shows up at a retrocomputing exhibit and is promptly jumped, then an idiot journalist justifies him and receives the same treatment